pillarjs/path-to-regexp/Readme.md

 #### Custom Match Parameters

-All parameters can be provided a custom matching regexp and override the default.
-Please note: Backslashes need to be escaped in strings.
+All parameters can be provided a custom regexp, which overrides the default (`[^\/]+`).
+Please note: Backslashes need to be escaped with another backslash in strings.

 ```js
 var re = pathToRegexp('/:foo(\\d+)', keys)